cunnie/docs/bosh_create_dns_server.md

 git clone https://github.com/cunnie/bosh-bind-9-release.git
 cd bosh-bind-9-release
 ```
-Let's download the correct stemcell.
-Some notes:
+Let's download our stemcell, *light-bosh-stemcell-2962-aws-xen-hvm-centos-7-go_agent.tgz*.
+We chose our stemcell for the following reasons:

 * we use an [HVM](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) stemcell because we plan to use a *t2.micro* instance, which requires an HVM stemcell
 * we use a *light* stemcell; all AMIs are *light* stemcells